vollyimnetz/crop-thumbnails/readme.txt

 5. Choose what image-sizes should be hidden (for what post-types), for better usability.

 == Changelog ==

+= 0.10.0 =
+* refactoring some parts of the code to make it more modular
+* adding a cache breaker to the backend, so in post-view and mediathek the image should be refreshed after the modal-dialog closes
+* provide a javascript-event ('cropThumbnailModalClosed') after the modal is closed (see F.A.Q. for details)

 = 0.9.0 =
 * add crop-thumbnail-button to the default attachement-screens so i could accessed better
 * change modal-dialog from thickbox to ui-dialog